 1. The Expert Group on Environmental Performance Reviews is mandated until the end of 2026 to support the United Nations Economic Commission for Europe (ECE) Environmental Performance Review Programme in accordance with the terms of reference set out below.

-2. The core membership of the Expert Group for 2019–2022 should consist of 10 to 14 participants, with due consideration given to a balanced geographical representation from the countries in the region.
-When new members are chosen, due regard should be given to experts from countries that have recently been reviewed and to those that have undergone or will soon undergo reviews.
+2. The membership of the Expert Group for 2023–2026 shall consist of 10–14 participants, with due consideration given to a balanced geographical representation of the countries of the region.
+When new members are chosen, due regard shall be given to experts from countries that have recently been reviewed and from countries that have undergone or will soon undergo reviews.

-3. Members of the Committee on Environmental Policy may participate in the meetings of the Expert Group as observers and act as advisers to review the report and its recommendations.
+3. Members of and observers to the Committee on Environmental Policy may participate in the meetings of the Expert Group as observers and act as advisers to review a given report and its recommendations.

 4. In addition, experts nominated by members of the Committee on Environmental Policy, and agreed by the members of the Expert Group in consultation with the secretariat, may participate in the meetings of the Expert Group on any country under review.

 Terms of reference

 5. The mandate of the members of the Expert Group is renewed for a period of four years for the purposes of:

 (a) Carrying out the expert review process, prior to the peer review to be undertaken by the Committee on Environmental Policy;